-We start by looking at the measurement gathering $(\mathcal{M})$ role.
-Sensors producing measurements do so in response to track manager requests, which are in turn prompted by the belief that the target is within range of the sensor.
-Therefore the role's communication load is dependent on the likelihood that a target is within its range r.
+Consider the sensor manager.
+Measurements are taken in response to track manager requests, which are in turn prompted by targets in range of the sensor.
+This role's measurement load (\mathcal{M}) is therefore dependent on the likelihood that a target is within its range r.
+Assume T targets in an environment of area A, each with m measurements per time unit.